What is Yatsuhashi?

 That’s an interesting legend about the origin of yatsuhashi!
 However, another popular theory suggests that the sweet was first created during the Edo period (1603-1868) when wagashi (traditional Japanese sweets) became more popular.
 It is said that a confectioner named Chogetsu-ya discovered that by mixing cinnamon with leftover mochi (sticky rice cake) and roasting it, he could create a delicious and fragrant snack.
 This snack was eventually named yatsuhashi after the famous bridge in Kyoto.

 Regardless of the origin story, yatsuhashi has become a beloved, iconic sweet in Japan, and many visitors to Kyoto seek it as a tasty souvenir of their travels.

 The History of Yatsuhashi

-Besides the standard cinnamon flavour, nama yatsuhashi also comes in flavours like ume (plum), momo (peach), matcha (green tea), lemon, kuro goma (black sesame), mango, ramune (a kind of old-fashioned style of soda), ichigo (strawberry), banana, sakura (cherry blossom), ringo (apple), milk, blueberry and chocolate.
-I’ve even come across an Earl Grey tea flavoured yatsuhashi.
+Although the history and tradition of baked yatsuhashi are fascinating, the raw yatsuhashi is mind-boggling in terms of its ever-expanding variety of flavors, tastes, textures, and shapes.
+In addition to the traditional cinnamon flavor, nama yatsuhashi is available in a plethora of other flavors such as ume (plum), momo (peach), matcha (green tea), lemon, kuro goma (black sesame), mango, ramune (a type of old-fashioned soda), Ichigo (strawberry), banana, sakura (cherry blossom), Ringo (apple), milk, blueberry, and chocolate.
+I’ve even stumbled upon an Earl Grey tea-flavored yatsuhashi.